Code-DataSoft/appmobilewether/README.md

 # appmobilewether
-is a note for company
+is a note for company seconde